 -

-The name of your insurance company.
+The name of your insurance company

 -

-Policy number and claim number.
+Policy number and claim number

 -

-The date or dates of every loss and claim.
+The date or dates of every loss and claim

 -

-The cause or type of loss (e.g., fire).
+The cause or type of loss (e.g., fire)

 -

-The outcome of each claim (i.e.,if it was covered or denied).
+The outcome of each claim (i.e., if it was covered or denied)

 -

-The settlement amount, if applicable.
+The settlement amount, if any

 Home insurance claims stay on your record between five and seven years.
-Every insurer scopes out your recent claims history as well as the claims history for the home when you switch insurance companies or purchase a new policy.
+Every insurer scopes out your recent claims history, as well as the claims history for the home, when you switch insurance companies or purchase a new policy.
 This helps them price your policy.

-The FCRA mandates that companies must conduct a free and reasonable investigation when there’s a dispute, so you should report information you think is a mistake to LexisNexis.
+The Fair Credit Reporting Act mandates that companies must conduct a free and reasonable investigation when there’s a dispute, so you should report information you think is a mistake to LexisNexis.
 The company will then contact the insurer to investigate the issue and report the results to you.

 If the investigation reveals there is an error on your CLUE report, then the company that provided the incorrect information (such as an insurance company) must correct the error and notify all of the consumer reporting companies to whom it provided the inaccurate information.